Bowen Developmental Road: Northern Australia Roads Program upgrade

 The Northern Australia Roads Program announced in 2016 included the following project for the Bowen Developmental Road.

 Road sealing

 The project for progressive sealing and minor drainage improvements was completed in early 2021 at a total cost of $28.8 million.

 Other upgrades

 Paving and sealing

 A project to pave and seal a further section of the road, at a cost of $15 million, was completed in late 2021.

 Major intersections

+All distances are from Google maps.
+The road is within the Whitsunday and Isaac local government areas.